A tale of three homotopies: Concordance and operadic homotopy

 and

 and $\omega_N(\mathbf{0})$, $K_N(\beta_i)$ do not depend on $N$ at all, which proves the second claim. \end{proof}

 The main consequence of the result that we just proved is that we can use it to obtain higher structures that are out of reach otherwise, making sense of computations with infinite sums that only exist in the completion of $\Omega^\vee$ with respect to filtration by subspaces~$\Omega^\vee_{(N)}$.
-As a toy model, let us recall how one can recover (the universal enveloping algebra of) the Lawrence-Sullivan dg Lie algebra $\mathfrak{L}$ using this retract.
+As a toy model, let us recall how one can recover (the universal enveloping algebra of) the Lawrence-Sullivan dg Lie algebra $\mathfrak{L}_{LS}$ using this retract.

-\begin{proposition} The $A_\infty$-coalgebra structure on $\langle u,v,w\rangle\simeq C_{\bullet}([0,1])$ is the limit of structures obtained from the dg coalgebra structure on $\Omega^\vee$ by homotopy transfer formulae along the homotopy retracts from Proposition~\ref{retract}. \end{proposition}
+\begin{proposition} The $A_\infty$-coalgebra structure of the algebra $A_{LS}$ (whose underlying chain complex $\langle u,v,w\rangle$ is isomorphic to $C_{\bullet}([0,1])$) is precisely the limit of structures obtained from the dg coalgebra structure on $\Omega^\vee$ by homotopy transfer formulae along the homotopy retracts from Proposition~\ref{retract}. \end{proposition}

-\begin{proof} A computation that uses homotopy transfer involving the completion of $\Omega^\vee$ is presented in~\cite{BM1,BM2}, however, since that completion is not an honest coalgebra, that proof has to invoke, at intermediate stages, infinite sums which are not well defined.
-Let us outline a justification for that.
+\begin{proof} A computation that uses homotopy transfer involving the completion of $\Omega^\vee$ is presented in~\cite{BM1,BM2}, however, that proof has to invoke, at intermediate stages, infinite sums which are not well defined (mainly because the contracting homotopy $K=\lim_{N\to\infty}K_N$ does not restrict to the subspace of the completion of $\Omega^\vee$ with which the authors choose to work).
+Let us outline a way to fix that problem.
 We shall show that for our sequence of retracts the transferred map $\delta_{k,N}$ obtained from the $N^\text{th}$ retract does not depend on $N$ for $k<N$.
 Indeed, if we replace $\omega_N$ by $\omega_{N+s}$ and $K_N$ by $K_{N+s}$, this would change results of intermediate computations by elements from $\Omega^\vee_{(N)}$.
-Iterations o fsless than $N$ decompositions of those would produce a tensor product where at least one factor belongs to $\Omega^\vee_{(2)}$, hence will be annihilated at the final step when we apply the map $\theta$ everywhere (this map vanishes on $\Omega^\vee_{(2)}$ by construction).
-This guarantees that the computation in \cite{BM1,BM2}, even though transferring higher structures from a space which is not a coalgebra, produces an honest $A_\infty$-coalgebra. \end{proof}
+Iterations of less than $N$ decompositions of those would produce a tensor product where at least one factor belongs to $\Omega^\vee_{(2)}$, hence will be annihilated at the final step when we apply the map $\theta$ everywhere (this map vanishes on $\Omega^\vee_{(2)}$ by construction).
+This guarantees that the computation in the spirit \cite{BM1,BM2}, even though either transfers higher structures from a space which is not a coalgebra or uses the contracting homotopy with the wrong codomain, nevertheless produces an honest $A_\infty$-coalgebra. \end{proof}

 \begin{remark} Of course, in this particular toy example, one could simply dualise the statement of Cheng and Getzler~\cite{CG} to obtain the same result.
 However, for our main computation, the strategy outlined seems a much more straightforward way to proceed, hence the toy example introducing this strategy. \end{remark}